fahmirumagutawan/Cisu-Jetpack-Component/README.md

 ### 2. Setup Cisu to Your Dependency

--   After succesfully include Jitpack, right now u able to implement `Cisu` in your     project.
+-   After succesfully including Jitpack, right now you able to implement `Cisu` in your project.

     Add this to your `build.gradle` (app scope) :
     ```gradle
     dependencies {
-        ...
+        ..
         implementation 'com.github.fahmirumagutawan:Cisu-Jetpack-Component:$cisu_version'
     }
     ```